 Why a stroke based approach with guided practice is important in DCD and ASD

-Children with DCD and autism have difficulties learning new plans (sometimes referred to as internal models) because of differences in the way the brain is wired.
+Children with DCD and autism have difficulties learning new motor plans (sometimes referred to as internal models) because of differences in the way the brain is wired.
 Most approaches to teaching handwriting rely on tracing over printed letters which encourages the child to use continual visual monitoring of their movements.
 This practice inhibits the formation of motor plans as the child does not have to recall the motor plan to write the letter, instead the letter is formed by a series of short strokes guided by visual feedback.

 Children with autism have particular difficulties using online visual feedback, but make good use of proprioceptive feedback from the muscles and joints.
 A stroke based approach which emphasizes the development of motor plans for letter formation, builds on the child's sensory strengths and implicit learning abilities.
 Once the letter is completed children with autism are able to evaluate the shape and size ot the letter and use their superior ability for seeing detail to provide feedback that can be used to adapt the motor plan.

 A stroke based approach, along with guided practice provides children with DCD and autism the best environment for learning and improving their handwriting.

 The HWG Approach to Teaching Letters

 Introducing young children who are just starting to print letters to the basic strokes used to form letters and showing them how these can be joined to form letters has several advantages: